JensAdamczak/hugo-snippets/content/about.md

 draft: false
 ---

-The example site demonstrates how to use Hugo taxonomies to create and nicely formatted overview of notes and references.
+The example site demonstrates how to use Hugo taxonomies to create an nicely formatted overview of notes and references.